mindis/multimap/docs/cppreference.md

 ### Function

-A callable that is applied to an instance of class [Bytes](#class-bytes) returning a [std::string](http://en.cppreference.com/w/cpp/string/basic_string).
+A callable that is applied to an instance of class [Bytes](#class-bytes) returning a standard string.
 The returned string serves as a managed byte buffer and may contain arbitrary data.
 Objects implementing this interface are typically used for mapping input values to output values in replace operations.

 <table class="reference-table">
 <tbody>